home-assistant/home-assistant.io/source/_integrations/matter.md

 2) Commission a device to Apple Home and share it to Home Assistant.
 3) Commission a device to Google Home and share it to Home Assistant.

-These are the commission methods we currently support and have tested.
-There are other ways too, such as commission from other controllers (SmartThings, Alexa) which will probably work but these are untested.
+These are the commission methods we currently support and test.
+There are other ways too, such as commission from other controllers (SmartThings, Alexa) which will probably work too but these are untested.

 Technically you can also commission devices using your Home Assistant server directly, bypassing the need for the Companion app.
 This however has a dependency on Bluetooth which is both not practical and not compatible with the builtin Bluetooth integration, hence we only use this commissioning method in developer instances of Home Assistant.